Coupled bialgebras and Lions trees: Abstract

 \section{Abstract}

-A Bialgebra is a module over a ring paired that is both an associative algebra and a co-associative coalgebra with the product and coproduct additionally satisfying an appropriate commutative relationship.

-One application of Bialgebras is in the study of Taylor expansions where the product describes how for any increment and two terms of the Taylor expansion can be combined together to obtain a higher order term, while the coproduct describes how a term can be decomposed into lower order terms over two adjacent increments.
+A bialgebra is a module over a ring that is both an associative algebra and a co-associative coalgebra with the product and coproduct additionally satisfying an appropriate commutative relationship.
+One application of bialgebras is in the study of Taylor expansions where the product describes how for any increment, two terms of the Taylor expansion can be combined together to obtain a higher order term, while the coproduct describes how a term can be decomposed into lower order terms over two adjacent increments.

-Our motivation is the study of higher order Lions-Taylor expansions and more generally to probabilistic rough paths.
-The application of iterative Lions derivatives generates a collection of free variables.
-When terms from a Lions-Taylor expansion are themselves Lions-Taylor expanded, each of these free variables are viewed as tagged which greatly increases the number of variables that one needs to keep track of.
-This additional structure typically takes the form of couplings between terms that arise through the application of the coproduct.
+Our motivation is the study of higher order Lions-Taylor expansions of functionals on the Wasserstein space of measures and more generally to probabilistic rough paths.
+The application of iterative Lions derivatives generates a collection of free variables for each term of the Lions-Taylor expansion.
+When these terms are themselves Lions-Taylor expanded, one needs to additionally differentiate in the free variables which greatly increases the complexity of the expressions.
+This additional structure typically takes the form of couplings between terms that arise through the application of the operator that corresponds to the coproduct.
+Hence, we explore the properties of this operation which we call the \emph{coupled coproduct}.

-The purpose of this work is to document the combinatorial properties of Lions forests (which are central to many key interpretations of probabilistic rough paths) and more formally describe the coupled Bialgebra structure.
+The purpose of this work is to document the combinatorial properties associated to Lions-Taylor expansions (which are central to many key interpretations of probabilistic rough paths), explore examples of coupled coproducts and more formally describe the \emph{coupled bialgebra}.

 {\bf Keywords:} Probabilistic rough paths, Lions trees, coupled bialgebras

 {\bf 2020 AMS subject classifications:}\\ Primary: 16T10 \quad Secondary: 60L30, 46T20

 {\bf Acknowledgements}: William Salkeld wishes to thank the London Mathematical Society for the award of an \emph{Early Career Fellowship} (ECF-1920-29) which facilitated this research.